ChrstphrHll/npc_gen/students/Cam Lazziar.md

 year: 7
 guild: Alderden
 partyID: 6
+tags:
+- Firbolg
+- Bard
+- Protection
+- 7th
+- Alderden
 ---
 # Cam Lazziar
 ---
 ### Description
 - 7th year Firbolg Bard in Alderden
-- straight auburn hair that's parted to the left, Amber eyes, and Pale Blue skin
+- straight auburn hair that's parted to the left, Hazel eyes, and Pale Blue skin
 - Is Obliging and Venal, and has Spontaneity as their ideal

 ### Organizations